patternfly/patternfly-react/packages/react-core/src/components/Toolbar/examples/Toolbar.md

 ---

 import { Toolbar , ToolbarItem, ToolbarGroup, ToolbarContent, ToolbarToggleGroup, ToolbarFilter } from '@patternfly/react-core';
-import { Alert, Button, ButtonVariant, InputGroup, TextInput, Select, SelectOption } from '@patternfly/react-core';
+import { Alert, Button, ButtonVariant, Divider, InputGroup, TextInput, Select, SelectOption } from '@patternfly/react-core';
-import { EditIcon, CloneIcon, SyncIcon, SearchIcon, FilterIcon } from '@patternfly/react-icons' import '@patternfly/react-styles/css/components/Divider/divider';
+import { EditIcon, CloneIcon, SyncIcon, SearchIcon, FilterIcon } from '@patternfly/react-icons'

 ## Examples
 Toolbar items are individual components that can be placed inside of a toolbar.
 Buttons or select lists are examples of items.
 (Note: This example does not demonstrate the desired responsive behavior of the toolbar.
 That is handled in later examples.)